 Our Government Relations and Public Policy practice is built on a legacy of innovation that stretches back nearly 50 years.
-In 1963, the firm's Washington, D.C. office was founded by two former congressional staffers, creating one of the first law firms to specialize in lobbying and to bring together attorneys with non-lawyer government relations professionals.
+In 1963, the firm's Washington, D.C. office was founded by two former congressional staffers, creating one of the first law firms to focus on lobbying and combining attorneys with non-lawyer government relations professionals.

 Kelley Drye has maintained a strong government relations practice ever since, offering comprehensive guidance and a range of services that include:

 - Legislative Advocacy.
 Our team emphasizes the key components of a successful legislative advocacy campaign - deep industry knowledge combined with strategic policy and legal insight.
 The group's efforts range from day-to-day issue monitoring and outreach to the development and implementation of major campaigns for clients, often working to identify and involve key stakeholders and develop coalitions.
 Kelley Drye has a proven ability to pursue a single objective through multiple forums, using law, economics, government relations, public relations and grassroots advocacy to achieve client goals.

 - Regulatory Law Experience & Counseling.
 We represent clients before the federal agencies, where decisions on the implementation, promulgation and enforcement of regulations can have an enormous impact on our clients' businesses.
 Our team of attorneys and government relations professionals specialize in representing clients in all aspects of compliance, including challenges with complicated political processes.

 - Campaign Finance & Political Law.
 We advise diverse corporations, trade associations and labor organizations on all aspects of government ethics, lobbying and campaign finance and election law compliance at the federal, state and local levels.